sshirsat2020/Group19_BENG183/finalPaper/KMeans/Group19.md

 ## Overview

 k-Means Clustering is a topic that falls under Machine Learning.
 To give some context, there are different types of machine learning algorithms such as:
-**Supervised Machine Learning**
-**Unsupervised Machine Learning**
-**Semi-Supervised Machine Learning**
-**Reinforcement Learning**
+Supervised Machine Learning, Unsupervised Machine Learning, Semi-Supervised Machine Learning, and Reinforcement Learning

 The two main types, Supervised and Unsupervised Machine Learning are defined as the following:
-* Supervised: Algorithm that requires an input of data, and labels for classification.
+* **Supervised:** Algorithm that requires an input of data, and labels for classification.
 In the end, it is used to make predictions and classify data.
-* Unsupervised: Algorithm that requires only an input of data and no labels.
+* **Unsupervised:** Algorithm that requires only an input of data and no labels.
 It is used to understand the relationships between points in the dataset.

 <img src="img/unsupervised-learning.png" width="600" height="300" />